openmediavault/openmediavault-docs/administration/users.rst

 mode with all the information passed from the form fields, this command also creates an entry in :file:`/etc/passwd`, a hashed password in :file:`/etc/shadow`.
 Samba service is watching any changes in users database section so it also sets the password in the Samba tdbsam storage backend.

+Unless normal action of :command:`useradd`, |omv| backend when performs such action do not create a personal group; the non-interactive mode will not demand this.

 The mail field is used for cron jobs when the task is selected to run as specific user.
 By default users are created with :command:`/bin/nologin`